salvadordf/Delphi-OpenCV/README.md

 Get the following directory structure<br>
 ```
 <PROJECT_ROOT> - Directory, for example, "C:\Delphi\OpenCV\"
 	<bin>            - here are the executable files of the examples
 	<CheckCVDep>     - program for checking the environment
 	<Delphi-FFMPEG>  - empty directory for "Delphi-FFMPEG"
 	<packages>       - packages for D10-D10.3
 	<redist>         - redistributable packages
 	<resource>       - media for working examples and Haar-cascades
 	<samples>        - examples
 	<source>         - object pascal sources for OpenCV, SDL, OpenGL
 	<source3>        - attempt for opencv 3
-	<source4>	- blank for OpenCV 4
 ```
 Run <b>InitDelphiFFMPEG.cmd</b> to initialize the <b>Delphi-FFMPEG</b> submodule.
 The <b><Delphi-FFMPEG></b> directory should be populated with sources for <b>Delphi-FFMPEG</b>.
 If it didn’t work, then